pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-26-cape-verde-crossing.md

 I discovered the fishing rod has more controls than I initially thought.
 It has a rattle to warn you you've caught something.
 It has a knob that you can turn to control its sensitivity.
 It's downright amazing, what people invent.

 My turn to sleep a whole night!
 Well, _'sleep'_.
 Antoine woke me up around 2:30 because the wind had shifted to 90º.
 This is at the limit of what the spi can handle.
 I didn't want to do the sail change in the middle of the night.
-Getting the mainsail up and exchanging the spi for the Code D would be the best option, but it entails firing up the engines --- probably waking everybody up in the process --- and a lot of hassle on the trampolines.
+Getting the mainsail up and exchanging the spi for the gennaker would be the best option, but it entails firing up the engines --- probably waking everybody up in the process --- and a lot of hassle on the trampolines.
 I opted for a slight course change and said: "We'll deal with this in the morning, but wake me up again if the wind turns even more."

 Of course, I lay awake for a while thinking about wanting to do the sail change after all.
 The optimizer in me had trouble letting go of not having the most optimal sails for a beam reach.